 First, a well crafted strategy requires factual information about the target market’s desires and expectations.
 A lot of arts organizations don’t do research into what motivates new audiences, however, because they worry that it’s too complicated or expensive, and instead of knowing what motivates audiences, they tend to imagine what motivates audiences based on their own insider’s perspectives.
 This is why the language of arts marketing is so embarrassingly insular, exclusive and self-congratulatory.

 Next, a well crafted strategy describes a motivating relationship between what’s being sold and what the audience wants.
 In the example above, the marketers learned that their audience wanted to enjoy live music with peers in a relaxed setting that was conducive to socialization, so they were able to craft a message that leveraged those desires in order to motivate the target to buy.
 If they’d done what arts marketers normally do and put a sweaty conductor swinging a baton on the cover, it wouldn’t have had the same motivating power – because sweaty conductors have nothing to do with what the targets said they were looking for.

 And finally, you have to write the strategy down and get it approved by everyone who has a say in the marketing process.
 The postcard above looks nothing like the materials your boss is accustomed to vetting.
 If she’s dreaming about sweaty conductors and you’re showing her young people drinking in the lobby, it’ll never fly.
-But if you do your homework, develop a written strategy and have everyone – including your boss – sign off on it before anyone thinks about copy or design, you’ll stand a far greater chance of breaking the cycle of mindless self-absorption that keeps the arts from appealing to tomorrow’s audiences.
+But if you do your homework, develop a written strategy and have everyone – including your boss – sign off on it before anyone thinks about copy or design, you’ll stand a far greater chance of breaking the cycle of mindless self-absorption that keeps the arts from appealing to people outside the bubble.